butalidn/Scheduling-Application-Project/README.md

 # **Scheduling Application: Software II**
 Project Overview
 ----------------
 This project was for Software II.
 The application allows the user to manage appointment and customer information.
-The user is conneted to a MySQL database and can add, modify, and delete customer or appointment data that is also reflected in the database.
+The user is connected to a MySQL database and can add, modify, and delete customer or appointment data that is also reflected in the database.
 They can also generate various reports.

 #### Project specifications:
 * IDE: IntelliJ Community Edition 2021.1.1